Cuomo: State sees 23 straight days of COVID rate decline, but variants a worry

 There were 138 deaths attributed to COVID-19, bringing the state's total to 35,178.
 Eleven of the patients were from Nassau County and 13 from Suffolk County.

-The state is starting a new public education campaign in an effort to convince more people the vaccine is safe.
+He announced a new advertising campaign targeted to Black New Yorkers to boost trust in the vaccine.

-Cuomo pointed out that in order to reach "herd immunity" from COVID-19, 75% to 85% of the population must be vaccinated.
+"Leading Black doctors recommend it.
+Leading Black civic leaders recommend it.
+Leading Black elected officials recommend it.
+But, there is a definite trust issue that we have to get through," Cuomo said.

-New demographic data on vaccine distribution in New York City released Sunday highlighted that disparity.
+New demographic data on vaccine distribution in New York City released Sunday highlighted those racial and ethnic disparities.

 New York City Mayor Bill de Blasio said 48% of people vaccinated in the five boroughs are white, although whites represent just 32% of the city’s population, according to 2019 demographic information.
 Black people make up 24% of the city’s population but only 11% of those who have received the vaccine.
 Fifteen percent of those vaccinated are Latinos, which make up 29% of the city’s population.
 Fourteen percent of those vaccinated are Asians, who make up 15% of the city’s population.